appvia/tako/docs/reference/config-params.md

 ## kev.service.type

-Defines type of Kubernetes service for specific workload.
+Defines the type of Kubernetes service for a specific workload.
 See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/).
 Kev will attempt to extract that information from the compose configuration.

-The following heuristic is used to determine service type for application component:
+The following heuristic determines the service type for application component:

 * If compose project service publishes a port (i.e. defines a port mapping between host and container ports):
-    * It will assume `ClusterIP` service type
+    * It will assume a `ClusterIP` service type
 * If compose project service does not publish a port:
-    * It will assume `None` service type
+    * It will assume a `None` service type

 ### Default: `None` - no service will be created for the workload by default!

-### Possible options: `None`, `Headless`, `ClusterIP`, `Nodeport`, `LoadBalancer`.
+### Possible options: `None`, `ClusterIP`, `Nodeport`, `Headless`,  `LoadBalancer`.

+These options are useful for exposing a Service either internally or externally onto an external IP address, that's outside of your cluster.

 > kev.service.type:
 ```yaml